When and how to use spot metering for accurate exposure

 Every metering mode has its place, but for portrait photography spot metering mode is best most of the time, especially if you photograph in manual mode.

-That said, when it comes to shooting style, so many factors influence the camera setting decisions you make, including subject, lighting, activity and simply what makes you feel comfortable and confident.
+That said, when it comes to shooting style, so many factors influence the camera setting decisions you make, including subject, lighting and activity.

 Leave a comment